 With respect to the CRC program, the policies that govern the staffing of CRC positions at York are described in the Academic Appointments Process.
 In addition, York follows a set of processes that govern the allocation of Chairs across Faculties, the level of institutional support provided to CRCs, the renewal for CRCs approaching the end of their term, the use of the Corridor of Flexibility, and the phasing-out of CRCs.
 Since only external candidates will normally be considered for a CRC, there is no provision for Tier 2 CRCs to advance to a Tier 1 CRC.
 Instead, maturing Tier 2 Chairs may compete for York’s internal York Research Chairs program that provides supports to outstanding York researchers that are equivalent to those extended to CRCs.

 The components of the plan are monitored by the Office of the Vice-President Research & Innovation (VPRI).
 The VPRI team works with Faculties and hiring units to ensure that the points of the plan are enacted, reviewed regularly and adapted appropriately based on the impact on the measurable equity/diversity targets contained within the plan.
 The Institutional Equity, Diversity and Inclusion Action Plan Progress Report for 2018 can be found here.

 York’s CRC utilization spreadsheet can be found here.
 It outlines York’s current chair allocations, including how many are filled and by which chairholders, the type of flex moves used, and which allocations are available.

 Active and Archived CRC Advertisements

 All current advertisements for CRC positions are listed here, while archived CRC postings for the last three years can be found here.
-Note that since only external candidates will normally be considered for a CRC, all advertisements are external.
+Note that only external candidates will normally be considered for a CRC.

 Equity Targets and Gaps